denis-ilchishin/neemata/README.md

 ### List of features
 1. Vertical scailing using `worker_threads`
-2. Support of HTTP and WebSockets protocols
+2. Support of HTTP and WebSockets protocols.
+With protocol-agnostic design, on client side just use `await neemata.api.findUser(id)` no matter of http or ws.
 3. Scheduler
 4. I/O intensive delayed task execution on separate threads
 5. Hot reloading